Back to the list

 There are three common ways for absorption:

-2. Inhalation or Diffusion
+2. Inhalation or Diffusion: for therapeutic purposes

 When apply on the skin EO compounds travel through the membrane through a process called diffusion before reaching the bloodstream.
 It is important to remember that:

-• EO compounds are very volatiles
+• EO compounds are highly volatile

 • There is a huge variabiliy of EO compounds entering the bloodstream and hence huge variability in plasma concentration between person, due to metabolism, hydration of the skin, temperature, amount of fat vs muscle etc